 This Eggless Apple Cider Donut Cake was inspired by this Eggless Apple Cider Doughnuts recipe, which has become one of your favorite fall desserts.

 It’s moist, dense, buttery, and full of apple flavor.
-Plus, it couldn’t be easier; this Bundt cake requires just two bowls: 1 for wet and 1 for dry.
-The ingredients are all kitchen staples like flour, spices, vanilla, etc.
+Plus, it couldn’t be easier; this Bundt cake requires just two bowls: one for wet and one for dry.
+The ingredients are all kitchen staples, like flour, spices, vanilla, etc.

 This apple cider doughnut cake is perfect for dessert, brunch, or with your afternoon coffee.